openthread/ot-docs/site/en/guides/border-router/ot-commissioner-andriod.md

 <a href="../images/comm-app-commissioning.png"><img src="../images/comm-app-commissioning.png" width="200" border="0" class="screenshot" alt="App Commissioning" /></a>
 </figure>

-## Use Thread Group's Android App for Thread 1.1
+## Thread Group Android App

-Thread 1.1 external commissioning is supported by the [Thread Group Android App](https://play.google.com/store/apps/details?id=org.threadgroup.commissioner&hl=en), available for download at the at the Google Play Store for Android devices.
+Thread 1.1 external commissioning is supported by the [Thread 1.1 Commissioning App](https://play.google.com/store/apps/details?id=org.threadgroup.commissioner&hl=en), available for download at the at the Google Play Store for Android devices.

 ### Connect to the Border Router